Skip to main content

 LangSmith Deployment

-LangSmith Deployment runs LangGraph agents.
-Connic runs your agents — any Python, any design — on a managed platform with connectors, observability, and evals included.
+LangSmith Deployment is the home for LangGraph agents.
+Connic runs your Python agent — whatever framework, whatever design — with first-party connectors, tracing, and evals on the same plan.

 Feature Comparison